 Importantly, a qualified immunity is an affirmative defense, meaning, the officer has the burden to both plead and prove this basis for a defense.
 This give the officer (and his lawyer) work to do in court.
 They can’t just sit back and say that the Plaintiff has not set forth sufficient facts or evidence, which bolsters the settlement value of these cases.
 In fact, the dog owner need not “need to plead facts showing the absence of such a defense.”
 Black v.
 Coughlin, 76 F.3d 72, 75 (2nd Cir.
 1996).
 An excellent article was written about this by Pamela Roudebush of our office.

 Our Pittsburgh lawyers look for discrepancies in the police report: did the police offer talk to and note the comments of all the witnesses, or just those who support the police officer’s version of the facts?
 Was animal control called before shooting the dog?
 If not, why not?
 Was the dog owner permitted to restrain the dog peacefully?

 Remember: The dog owner’s violation of dangerous dog law or local ordinances does not give an officer an excuse to shoot a dog.
 Thus, the dog owner can collect civil damages for the loss of his or her dog, even though the owner was guilty beyond a reasonable doubt of failing to restrain, leash, or license his dog.

-Our Pittsburgh attorneys are experienced at handling cases against police officers, boroughs, municipalities, and other governmental entities for excessive force and the shooting of pets.
+Our Pittsburgh civil litigation attorneys are experienced at handling cases against police officers, boroughs, municipalities, and other governmental entities for excessive force and the shooting of pets.